History of Halifax, Nova Scotia: Burying the Hatchet Ceremony (1761)

-After agreeing to several peace treaties, the seventy-five year period of war ended with the Burial of the Hatchet Ceremony between the British and the Mi'kmaq.
-On June 25, 1761, a "Burying of the Hatchet Ceremony" was held at Governor Jonathan Belcher's garden on present-day Spring Garden, Halifax in front of the Court House.
-(In commemoration of these treaties, Nova Scotians annually celebrate Treaty Day on October 1.)
+After agreeing to several peace treaties, the seventy-five year period of war between the British and the Mi'kmaq ended with the Burial of the Hatchet Ceremony, held on June 25, 1761, at Governor Jonathan Belcher's garden on present-day Spring Garden Road in front of the Court House.
+In commemoration of these treaties, Nova Scotians annually celebrate Treaty Day on October 1.